Stop the Willow Project!

 Add your signature to say NO to the Willow Project!
 Polar bears and other Arctic wildlife are counting on us!

-These great white bears are an icon of the Arctic, and many people feel a connection to polar bears, even if they’ve never seen one in person.
+These great white bears are an icon of the Arctic.
+Many people feel a connection to polar bears, even if they’ve never seen one in person.

-But you’ve probably also seen images circulating on the internet of starving polar bears struggling to stand, let alone hunt and contend with the elements.
-Habitat loss, human disturbance and climate change are combining to overwhelm polar bears.
-Alaska’s Arctic is rapidly overheating, experiencing the effects of climate change at twice the rate of the rest of the world.
+You’ve probably seen images circulating on the internet of starving polar bears struggling to stand, let alone hunt and contend with the elements.
+Habitat loss, human disturbance and climate change are combining to overwhelm polar bears across their Arctic range.
+Alaska’s Arctic is rapidly overheating, experiencing the effects of climate change at twice the rate of the rest of the world, putting polar bears in Alaska at even greater risk.

-The Arctic National Wildlife Refuge’s coastal plain is the most important land habitat for denning polar bears, and 76% of the coastal plain is designated critical polar bear habitat.
+The Arctic National Wildlife Refuge’s coastal plain is the most important land habitat for denning polar bears in the United States.
+76% of the coastal plain is designated polar bear critical habitat.
 Yet that is precisely where devastating drilling for oil and gas is proposed to take place.

-Defenders of Wildlife is fighting for polar bears by advocating for protection of vital habitat.
-We are advocating against proposed oil and gas development on the Arctic Refuge coastal plain, which is incompatible with conserving and recovering this listed species.
+Defenders of Wildlife is fighting to protect vital polar bear habitat, including onshore polar bear critical habitat throughout the Alaskan Arctic.
+We are also advocating against proposed oil and gas development on the Arctic Refuge coastal plain, which is incompatible with conserving and recovering this listed species.

-We are speaking up publicly and submitting detailed scientific comments about the plight of polar bears and other imperiled Arctic wildlife.
-We have exposed the significant impacts that even exploring for oil would have on bears, let alone permanently industrializing their critical habitat.
-And we are working on the ground with the communities that live with polar bears to protect both people and bears by reducing human-bear conflicts.
+We are speaking up publicly and submitting detailed scientific comments about the plight of Alaskan polar bears and other imperiled Arctic wildlife.
+We recently won a lawsuit challenging a U.S. Fish and Wildlife Service regulation that underestimated the impacts of oil industry activities on polar bears in Alaska.
+Additionally, we have exposed the significant impacts that even exploring for oil would have on polar bears, let alone permanently industrializing their critical habitat.
+And we are working on the ground with the communities that live with polar bears to protect both people and bears by supporting the use of coexistence tools and approaches that reduce human-bear conflicts.

 Around the country, we are fighting climate change by promoting wildlife-friendly renewable energy development and encouraging a reduction of carbon emissions.
-In response to warming, scientists at the U.S. Geological Survey, Alaska Native Science and Engineering Program students, along with Defenders of Wildlife and many others, are engaged in studies to better understand correlations between polar bears’ stress levels and the loss of sea ice.
+In response to warming, U.S. Geological Survey scientists, Alaska Native Science and Engineering Program students, Defenders of Wildlife staff and many others are engaged in studies to better understand the impacts to polar bears from loss of sea ice and identify the most effective tools for human-polar bear conflict reduction.

 Polar bears are threatened by habitat loss, human disturbance and climate change.